jimbobbennett/MvvmCross.XSAddIn/README.md

 # Xamarin Studio add-in for MVVMCross solutions

-This installs templates for creating MVVMCross solutions.
+This installs project templates for creating MVVMCross solutions.

 Currently this only supports a new MVVMCross solution targetting iOS and Android.
 This creates a solution with 3 projects: